madprops/blog/docs/commands.md

 end
 ```

-This is the file that opens `rofi` to pick a command:
+This is the script that opens `rofi` to pick a command:

 >commands